DanielSeehausen/fi-field-day/code/APP-GUIDE.md

   - handling ws pushes from server tile updates and updating local store
   - wrapping http requests to server (i.e. setting tiles) in an api
   - providing 'first line of hackathon me please defense' via rate limiting
-  - providing instructions and plug and play environment for interacting with the experience (ruby for mods 1/2, js for 3/4/5)
+  - providing instructions and plug and play environment for interacting with the experience (ruby for mods 1/2, js for 3/4/5, python for data science)

 We are storing and updating a copy of the board state on individual users' machines to reduce calls to the server.
 Users may want to perform board